annleefores/cruddur/journal/week0.md

 --targets "Id"="1" "Arn"="arn:aws:sns:us-east-1:4531<REDACTED>:eventbridge-alert"
 ```

-I got the response (as shown below) at first I thought the command failed, but in the console everything looked good.
-So I deleted everything and ran the command again checking before connecting target and after connecting target via CLI.

 ![Alt text](media/week0/ev-cli-4.png)

+I got the response (as shown above) at first I thought the command failed, but in the console everything looked good.
+So I deleted everything and ran the command again.
+Making sure to check before connecting target and after connecting target via CLI.

 This is how it looks in the console when SNS topic is added

 ![Alt text](media/week0/ev-cli-5.png)

 Everything looks good so I guess its configured correctly and maybe that response status meant nothing failed.

 **Reference:**
 [Creating event bridge events rule for aws health](https://docs.aws.amazon.com/health/latest/ug/cloudwatch-events-health.html#creating-event-bridge-events-rule-for-aws-health)